Gdańsk Street, Bydgoszcz: Naming

-Successive names of the street in its historic section are as follows:* 1820-1920 – Danziger Straße / Danziger Chaussee; 1920-1939 – Gdańska street; 1939-1945 – Adolf-Hitler-Straße; 1945-1990 – 1 May Avenue, and since 1990 – Gdańska street.
+Successive names of the street in its historic section are as follows:* 1820-1920 – Danziger Straße / Danziger Chaussee; 1920–1939 – Gdańsk Street; 1939–1945 – Adolf-Hitler-Straße; 1945–1990 – 1 May Avenue, and since 1990 – Gdańsk Street.

 Tract division

-Once Gdańska street set up, the land situated on both sides has been divided into plots and sold to individuals.
+Once Gdańsk Street set up, the land situated on both sides has been divided into plots and sold to individuals.
 Probably most of the plots all the way to Świętojańskia street, has been drawn around the 1850s and their limits are still the same today.
-The parcelling process of properties on Gdańska street and their numbering was finally completed in February 1931, followed by the administrative imposition for even-numbered (eastern side) and odd ones (on the west).
+The parcelling process of properties on Gdańsk Street and their numbering was finally completed in February 1931, followed by the administrative imposition for even-numbered (eastern side) and odd ones (on the west).
 Between 1879 and 1931, 169 numbers were registered and since 1931, 190 are in use in total.
 Following adjustments were related to the further development of the street to the north, especially on the eastern side.
 Currently, the highest administrative number is 260, corresponding to the Forest district ("Myślęcinek") area.

 Development of buildings and means of communication

 The origins of road construction dates back to 1448, when were erected the buildings of the Old Church and Hospital of the Holy Spirit (now Poor Clares' Church), just on the immediate northern side of the river.

 In 1615, the Church of Rome took over the Order of Saint Clare, which had a significant impact on the Poor Clares' Church architecture: until the mid-17th century, the building was redesigned in the late Gothic - Renaissance style and the sublime monastery's cloister connected with the temple.

-At the end of the 18th century, there were several residential buildings along Gdańska street: in addition to the Church, an inn was standing at the crossroads with the road to Koronowo and Świecie.
+At the end of the 18th century, there were several residential buildings along Gdańsk Street: in addition to the Church, an inn was standing at the crossroads with the road to Koronowo and Świecie.

 In 1816, Gliszczyński family established another inn at the location of the current Hotel "Pod Orlem".

-The rapid development of building frontage along the entire length of Gdańska street took place after 1835.
+The rapid development of building frontage along the entire length of Gdańsk Street took place after 1835.

 Around 1860, edifices extended up to the crossing with Śniadeckich street, then in 1870 up to the Świętojański street, while basic, core building across Kamienna street -where there was a level crossing- was established in 1890.